hjyssg/ShiguReader/README_English.md

 ##### FAQ
     Q： I can open the webpage, but it is empty or 404.
-    A: Please check your path-config file
+    A: Please check your path-config.ini file

     Q：Why English Readme is much less than Chinese Readme?
     A: I received more questions from Chinese community.
 But I do provide enough information here.